http://eda.ee.ucla.edu/projects/Projects_files/logo.gif

 Research Outcomes

 IPR: In-Place Reconfiguration for FPGA Fault Tolerance.
 We present a fault-tolerant logic resynthesis based on In-Place Reconfiguration (IPR) for LUT-based FPGAs.
 IPR maximizes identical configuration bits for complementary inputs of an LUT such that the faults seen at the complementary inputs are not propagated.
 It preserves the function of the LUT and topology of the logic network, and therefore requires no change in physical design.
 Compared to ROSE, our recent fault-tolerant logic resynthesis algorithm that rewrites logic and physical synthesis with 30% more mean time to failure (MTTF) than the conventional logic synthesis, IPR is more scalable (it runs 140X faster than ROSE), reduces the relative fault rate by 4% and increases MTTF by 2% with similar area/performance.
 Applying both ROSE and IPR reduces the relative fault rate by 5% and increases MTTF by 6%.
 The above improvement assumes a single fault and more improvement is expected for multi-fault models.
 Also, this paper focuses on stochastic faults.
 But IPR is applicable to deterministic faults or ECO.
+This paper was nominated Best Paper Award by ICCAD 2009.

 Post-Layout FPGA Retiming for Variational SET Mitigation.
 Single event transient (SET)-induced faults are significantly more pronounced than single event upset (SEU) for the FPGAs based on non-volatile memory.
 While most existing work studies SEU, this paper proposes a retiming algorithm, namely SaR, for mitigating variational SETs (i.e., SETs with different durations).
 Considering the reshaping effect of an SET pulse due to broadening and attenuation during its propagation, SaR redistributes the combinational paths via post-layout retiming and minimizes the possibility that an SET pulse is latched.
 In contrast to existing SET-mitigation techniques, the proposed SaR does not change the FPGA architecture or layout of an FPGA application except reconfiguring the connection between the flip-flop and LUT within a programmable logic block.
 Experimental results show that SaR increases the mean-time-to-failure (MTTF) by up to 3.78X while preserving the clock frequency for ISCAS89 benchmarks.
 To the best of our knowledge, this paper is the first in-depth study on retiming for FPGA SET mitigation.

-Fault-Tolerant Resynthesis for Dual-Output LUTs.
+Fault-Tolerant Resynthesis with Dual-Output LUTs.
 We present a fault-tolerant post-mapping resynthesis for FPGA-based designs that exploits the dual-output feature of modern FPGA architectures to improve reliability of a mapped circuit against faults.
 Emerging FPGA architectures, such as 6-LUTs in Xilinx Virtex-5 and 8-input ALMs in Altera Stratix-III, have a secondary LUT output that allows access to non-occupied SRAM bits.
 We show that this architectural feature can be used to build redundancy for fault masking with limited area, power, and performance overhead.
 Our algorithm improves reliability of a mapping by performing two basic operations: duplication (in which free configuration bits are used to duplicate a logic function whose value is obtained on the secondary output) and encoding (in which two copies of the same logic function are ANDed or ORed together in the fanout of the duplicated logic).
 The problem of fault tolerant post-mapping resynthesis is then formulated as the optimal duplication and encoding scheme that ensures minimal circuit fault rate w.r.t. a stochastic single fault model.
 We show an ILP formulation of this problem and an efficient algorithm based on generalized network flow.
 On MCNC benchmarks, experimental results show that for combinational circuits the proposed approach improves mean time-to-failure by 25% with 4% area overhead, and the proposed approach with explicit area redundancy improves MTTF by 113% with 36% area overhead, compared to the baseline mapping by ABC.
 To the best of our knowledge, this represents the first systematic study that exploits dual-output LUT architectures for FPGA fault tolerance.
-The paper was presented in SELSE'09.
+The paper was presented in ASPDAC'10.

 Robust FPGA Resynthesis Based on Fault Tolerant Boolean Matching.
 We present the first in-depth study on FPGA logic synthesis for stochastic fault rate reduction considering both permanent and transient defects.
 We first develop a fault tolerant Boolean matching FTBM, which leverages the flexibility of the LUT configuration to maximize the stochastic yield rate for a logic function.
 We then propose a FTBM-based resynthesis algorithm ROSE to maximize stochastic yield rate for an entire circuit.
 Finally, we show that existing PLB (programmable logic block) templates for area-aware Boolean matching and logic resynthesis are not effective for fault tolerance, and we propose a new robust template with path re-convergence.
 Compared to the state-of-the-art academic technology mapper Berkeley ABC, ROSE using the proposed robust PLB template reduces the fault rate by 25% with 1% fewer LUTs, and increases MTBF (mean time between failures) by 31%, while preserving the optimal logic depth.
 The work was presented in IWLS'08 [C118] and accepted ICCAD'08 [C120] with the Best Paper Award nomination.